 We will check the merits of your query by carrying out an adequate preliminary assessment to ensure that the matter is within ECC-Net’s remit.
 All consumer queries will be dealt with by a competent member of the ECC-Net legal team and handled in a timely and accurate manner.

 If your query relates to a matter that falls outside the remit of the ECC-Net, we will inform you accordingly and provide the contact details of any relevant body or organisation competent to deal with your query.
-Please check the annexe’s list detailing the matters covered and those excluded from the scope of the ECC-Net.
+Please check the annexes list detailing the matters covered and those excluded from the scope of competency of the ECC-Net.

-Whether you write, telephone or e-mail, we will acknowledge receipt and make every effort to consider the information/documentation that we have been provided with promptly and, at the latest, within 14 working days.
+Whether you write, telephone, e-mail or call us in person, we will acknowledge receipt and make every effort to consider the information/documentation that we have been provided with promptly and, at the latest, within 14 working days.
 As an exception, at times of particularly heavy demand, if we cannot meet this deadline, you will be informed accordingly.

 Once the initial assessment process is concluded, you will be informed about your rights and entitlements under European consumer legislation as well as information on the available dispute resolution mechanisms.
 Consumers can rely on tailored legal advice and assistance.